Enquirer privacy policy

 The information you provide will be used to supply the information requested and, if you consent, send you further printed materials or electronic communications for the following purposes:

-• To provide you with information relating to Plymouth and the local area, and the University (including its facilities and services) to help you make an informed decision as to whether to apply to study with us;
+• to provide you with information relating to Plymouth and the local area, and the University (including its facilities and services) to help you make an informed decision as to whether to apply to study with us;

-• To provide you with information about the subject(s) you are interested in and our services and facilities to help you make an informed decision as to whether to apply to study with us;
+• to provide you with information about the subject(s) you are interested in and our services and facilities to help you make an informed decision as to whether to apply to study with us;

-• To tailor our communications and services to you based on your postcode, domicile, achieved and predicted academic qualifications as well as your subject(s) of interest;
+• to tailor our communications and services to you based on your postcode, domicile, achieved and predicted academic qualifications as well as your subject(s) of interest;

-• To invite you to attend relevant events (such as open days);
+• to invite you to attend relevant events (such as open days);

-• To provide you with information about our visits to your city or country.
+• to provide you with information about our visits to your city or country.

+We will also process your data to fulfil and monitor our legal responsibilities, for example, under access and participation, equalities, immigration and public safety legislation.
 In addition, we will compile statistics and conduct research in relation to enquirers, applicants and students for the purpose of access and participation, planning, reviewing, managing and developing the University’s business, (but not to make any decisions about you).

 If you disclosed to us that you have a disability, our Disability Services team will contact you to let you know how you can access the Learning Support, Disability and Mental Health services.
 You will be provided with further details about how your data will be used for this purpose at the relevant time.